 It also has natural anti-microbial and disinfecting properties, especially when used with hydrogen peroxide (but they must be sprayed separately and stored in separate bottles!!)

-It is important to be aware that vinegar contains ascetic acid and when sprayed is a lung irritant.
-If used as a spray make sure that there is good ventilation, you do not inhale when spray, and that no one with a lung condition or respiratory weakness is present
+It is important to be aware that vinegar contains acetic acid, which is a lung irritant when sprayed.
+If you use vinegar as a spray, make sure that there is good ventilation, you do not inhale when spraying, and that no one with a lung condition or respiratory weakness is present.

-Learn more, including how to safely use vinegar with hydrogen peroxide in: 12 Uses for Sodium Bicarbonate (baking soda) Around the House and 12 Ways to Use Vinegar in Your Home.
+Learn more, including how to safely use vinegar in: 12 Uses for Sodium Bicarbonate (baking soda) Around the House and 12 Ways to Use Vinegar in Your Home.

 3. Castile Soap